-Getting a range of work experience in hardware, operating systems, software and team leadership will enhance your skills portfolio.
-Some degree courses include a placement year or a placement in your final year of study, where you can develop your practical skills and build a network of contacts.
+It will enhance your skills portfolio to undertake a range of work experience in different aspects of information systems, such as hardware, operating systems, software and team leadership.
+Some degrees include a placement year or a placement in your final year of study, where you can develop your practical skills and build a network of contacts.

 Work experience in a corporate environment can help to develop your commercial awareness, client management skills and the ability to understand and communicate the business benefits of IT.

 Search for placements and find out more about work experience and internships.

-There are opportunities for information systems graduates in any organisation that makes use of ICT facilities, meaning the range and variety of employers is vast.
+There are opportunities for information systems graduates in any organisation that makes use of IT facilities, meaning the range and variety of employers is vast.